isalnikov/Offsidegaming/README.md

 6. Include a short README file describing how the application works and how to build and run the project.

 Focus on the most essential features first.
-It is fine to leave TODOs in places across the code, where a certain feature is missing, but you w
+It is fine to leave TODOs in places across the code, where a certain feature is missing, but you would have implemented it if you had more time.
+Package the final project into a ZIP archive.